 Interestingly, calcium loss occurs at a higher rate during the night, with women losing more as they sleep than men.
 According to a study published in the Journal of Clinical Endocrinology and Metabolism, this may be due to a difference between the sexes’ parathyroid (PTH) levels at night.
 PTH monitors blood calcium levels, and men tend to increase their PTH production at night, whereas women do not.
 2

 5. Smaller doses of calcium are best.

->

-> While the Medical Establishment tends to prescribe massive doses of calcium as a treatment for osteoporosis (and they often prescribe the wrong kind of calcium – more on that later), your body is actually unable to absorb more than 500mg of calcium at a time.
-However, you need more than 500mg per day, so that’s why the Save Our Bones Program recommendation is to spread your calcium intake throughout the day.
+While the Medical Establishment tends to prescribe massive doses of calcium as a treatment for osteoporosis (and they often prescribe the wrong kind of calcium – more on that later), your body is actually unable to absorb more than 500mg of calcium at a time.
+However, you need more than 500mg per day, so that’s why the Osteoporosis Reversal Program recommendation is to spread your calcium intake throughout the day.

->

-> 6. Calcium helps far more than just your bones.
+6. Calcium helps far more than just your bones.

 It’s also necessary for the proper functioning of muscles and nerves, and amazingly, calcium facilitates communication between the brain and every part of your body.
 Calcium also plays a role in your circulatory system by mediating the expansion and constriction of blood vessels (vasodilation and vasoconstriction).